Keong Saik Road is having a moment right now, giving us more reason to hop over to the hip ‘hood.

 Kok Sen Restaurant

 Another spot for local eats, Kok Sen is the kind of place you’d swing by if you fancy an authentic coffee shop-style experience – and Singapore Michelin Bib Gourmand zhi char (also a perfect spot to impress the in-laws).
 Order up dishes like the big prawns bee hoon soup, claypot yong tau foo and big prawns hor fun.

 Kok Sen Restaurant, 30 Keong Saik Road, Singapore 089137

 We love a good Sunday roast and Butcher Boy has just the kind of roast meats we live for.
 We tried the Sunday brunch and were absolutely floored.
-From the makers of Cure (just a few steps away) comes Butcher Boy, an Asian-inspired grill that serves up baos stuffed with fried chicken and yuzu kosho mayo, IG-worthy chicken and prawn dumpling and also a hearty Sunday roast of excellent cuts and melt-in-your-mouth fantastic roast beef, lamb rump and pork belly.
-Who needs cutlery when you have the most tender roasts in front of you.
+The Asian-inspired grill serves up baos stuffed with fried chicken and yuzu kosho mayo, IG-worthy and totally incredible chicken and prawn laksa dumpling and also a hearty meal of excellent cuts and melt-in-your-mouth fantastic roast beef, lamb rump and pork belly.
+Who needs cutlery when you have the most tender roasts in front of you?

 Butcher Boy, 31 Keong Saik Road, Singapore 089138